smhurf/lewagon_challenges/07-Best-Practices/02/01-Training-Set/README.md

 git checkout -b <user.github_nickname>-02
 ```

-Let's start by copying the exercies of the day to your local olist folder
+Then, copy the exercies of the day to your local olist folder

 ```bash
 cd ~/code/<user.team_lead_github_nickname>/olist